-Any student who arrives after 11:30 a.m. or is absent the entire day Monday - Friday without a doctor's note or call in, is considered AUX and will not be allowed to participate in any extracurricular or school event on that day or evening including athletic practices and rehearsals.
+Any student who arrives after 11:30 a.m. or is absent the entire day Monday - Friday without a doctor's note or pre-excused absence will not be allowed to participate in any extracurricular or school event on that day or evening including athletic practices and rehearsals.
 Students absent on Friday without a doctor's note may not attend or participate in any school-sponsored activities occurring that weekend without permission from the administration.
-An email will be sent prior to the end of the school day notifying all coaches and sponsors of students not eligible to participate that day.